jsoliveir/api-service-orchestrator/readme.md

 It's a simple API written in python that runs steps configured in yaml files.

-The orchestrator can run workflows.
-Each workflow is a separate HTTP endpoint.
+The orchestrator runs workflows, and each workflow is like a separate HTTP endpoint.

 When an incoming request matches with the configurations (path + verbs), the workflow steps run sequentially, mirroring the results of the data collected during the execution of the steps.